NSIN Propel - EDI

 The U.S. has invested heavily in the development of advanced RF front-end components and manufacturing technologies, such as Gallium Nitride (GaN) monolithic microwave integrated circuits (MMICs), high-bandwidth co-packaged optics, and low-Size, Weight, and Power (SWAP) multi-chip packages.
 In order to accelerate the adoption of these innovations into domestic RF systems, the U.S. Department of Defense (DoD) seeks U.S.–based industry partners capable of designing, integrating, and manufacturing RF transceiver units and/or edge compute units which leverage open architectural frameworks (e.g., O-RAN, SOSA, etc.) and function at state-of-the-art and leading-edge frequencies.

-Meet the 2024 Propel EDI Cohort
+Who is Participating in the 2024 Propel EDI Cohort?

 California